Harm Reduction and Naloxone

 What is Naloxone?

 Naloxone is a life-saving drug that can reverse the effects of an opioid overdose when given in time.
-Naloxone is the generic name for the medication, which may be prescribed to give as either an intramuscular injection (IM) or nasal spray.
+Naloxone is the generic name for the medication, which may be prescribed to be given as either an intramuscular injection (IM) or a nasal spray.
 Narcan is a brand name for Naloxone.

 - Are you at risk of an opiate-related overdose?